-The Rescue Mission for Children Inc. began in 1994 and registered as a Non-For-Profit, tax-exempt organisation in Australia.
-Its purpose is to raise funds to aid in the social advancement and economic development of the Akha Hill tribe group and its children, although its doors are open to any children in need of care.
+Rescue Mission for Children Inc. began in 1994 and is registered as a Non-For-Profit, tax-exempt organisation in Australia.
+Its purpose is to raise funds to aid in the social advancement and economic development of the Akha Hill tribe group and its children, although its doors are open to any vulnerable Hill tribe children in need of care.
 This is done in partnership with the Association of Development Assistance for Thai-Hilltribe Children Inc. (DAC Inc.) in Thailand and is a registered foundation under Thailand law.

 Retired United States Air Force, culminating as a Lieutenant Colonel leading a 200 member engineering organisation.
 Former University of Queensland Deputy Director Buildings and Grounds, managing new construction and facilities maintenance of all university campuses.
-Sponsor of two children through Compassion Australia (Rwanda and Kenya).
+Barry is married to Junette and are both Parents and Grandparents.
 Rescue Mission for Children: Management Committee member since 2012.

 Jessica is a Special Needs Teacher , married to Ken with two beautiful daughters.
 Jessica has been a sponsor for many years and volunteered her time onsite in September 2013.
 Jessica is a board member of Genesis Christian Ministries.